pingleware/pingleware-contracts/migrations/README.md

 # Migrations

 The migration files are required by truffle to deploy the compiled contract to the blockchain EVM.
-A migration file is created for each Contract and not for abstract contracts nor interfaces as these cannot be instantiated, by using the command,
+A migration file is created for each Contract and not for abstract contracts, interfaces nor libraries as these cannot be instantiated, by using the command,

 ```
 truffle create migration <CONTRACT NAME>